flegh113/FxWordlist/README.md

 ---------------------------------------------------------------------------------------------------------

 - **_DEEP_**

---> python main.py informations.txt -m deep
+`command: python main.py informations.txt -m deep`

 1. Description :
 >> This mode is very heavy, it will test a very large number of possibilities, which can easily make the wordlist absolutely enormous.